UAlbanyArchives/find-it/README.md

 ## Requirements

 Because the application makes HTTP using Javascript, CORS needs to be implemented on your ArchivesSpace instance.
-You can do this with a plugin.
 See [as-cors](https://github.com/RockefellerArchiveCenter/as-cors) for an example of how to do this with an ArchivesSpace plugin.

 ## Installation